An introduction to Dexcom CGM

 About the transmitter.

 The transmitter clips into place inside a plastic sensor pod that’s attached to the adhesive and sensor.
-It sends your sensor-measured glucose readings to your Dexcom receiver, compatible smart device (with Dexcom G5® Mobile) or insulin pump (Dexcom G4 PLATINUM only).
+It sends your sensor-measured glucose readings to your Dexcom receiver or compatible smart device (with Dexcom G5 Mobile).

 †Glucose values are not visible during the 2-hour start-up period.
 Always refer to your healthcare professional team for treatment and insulin adjustment decisions.